 Gary A. Shiffman, together with certain family members, indirectly owns approximately a 21 percent equity interest in American Center LLC, the entity from which the Company leases office space for its principal executive offices.
 Arthur A. Weiss owns a 0.75 percent indirect interest in American Center LLC.
 This lease is for an initial term of five years, beginning May 1, 2003, and the Company has the right to extend the lease for an additional five year term.
-The current annual base rent under this lease is at \$20.75 per square foot (gross) (approximately \$54,200 per month) and increases \$0.50 per square foot for each successive year of the initial term.
+On July 30, 2007 the Company exercised its option to extend its lease for its executive offices.
+The extension is for a period of five years commencing on May 1, 2008.
+The base rent for the option term will continue to be the same as the rent payable at the end of the current term.
+The current annual base rent under the current lease is \$21.50 per square foot (gross).
 Messrs.
-Shiffman and Weiss may have a conflict of interest with respect to his obligations as an officer and/or director of the Company and his ownership interest in American Center LLC.
+Shiffman and Weiss may have a conflict of interest with respect to their obligations as an officer and/or director of the Company and their ownership interest in American Center LLC.